temporal-community/aws-reinvent-25-demo/ui/DEVELOPER_GUIDE.md

 ### Connection Refused
 - Check Temporal server is running
-- Verify TEMPORAL_ENDPOINT in .env
+- Verify address in temporal.toml for your profile
 - Check port 7233 is accessible

 ### Workflow Not Found